Image © ITV Studios, 1969

 John Garvin

 John Garvin was a supporting actor whose career spanned five decades from the 1940s to the 1980s.
-He seems to have made his television debut at a time when he was working as a stage actor with the Glyndebourne Children's Theatre, which staged a production of Androcles and the Lion at the second Edinburgh Fringe Festival in the summer of 1948.
-They reperformed this play for BBC Television, with the programme airing on 10th October 1948, during time set aside for young viewers.
+His television debut appears to have coincided with stage work with the Glyndebourne Children's Theatre, which presented a production of Androcles and the Lion at the second Edinburgh Fringe Festival in the summer of 1948.
+The ensemble reperformed the play for BBC Television, with the programme airing on 10th October 1948, during time set aside for young viewers.
 Fellow Randall and Hopkirk (Deceased) actor James Belchamber also appeared in this production.

 John also made notable contributions to Adam Adamant Lives!
 (1967), Doctor Who (as Carney in Fury from the Deep, 1968) and Dixon of Dock Green, for which he played four different roles between 1966 and 1969.
 He was also a performer and sometimes storyteller on BBC radio.
 His last credited screen appearance was in the BBC serial The Citadel (1983) which starred Ben Cross in the lead role.